 I have almost seven movies waiting for release since 2019.
 It is sad that some projects have been put on hold, while others are waiting to begin shoot.
-I completed a Malayalam film with Anoop Menon and another with Mohanlal.
-12th Man is another Mohanlal starrer that is expected to start shoot soon.
-I have also done a Tamil and the remake of Ishq in Telugu.
-A lot of work has been completed, its just a matter of seeing them come to life on screen.
+I completed a film with Anoop Menon and two films with Mohanlal.
+I have also done a Tamil project and the remake of Ishq in Telugu.
+A lot of work has been completed, it’s just a matter of seeing them come to life on screen.

 What has been your biggest takeaway from this difficult period?

 I had attended an acting workshop just before the lockdown and things had been busy for me before the lockdown.
 So initially, the excitement of getting to stay at home and cook and spend time with family kept my spirits high but after a while things began to change.
 It was hard to stay motivated and positive.
 It was a difficult period more so because I had health issues.
 I tested positive for Covid and Dengue and was hospitalised for close to two weeks.
 It was a depressing time but I have learnt to be grateful for what I have.
 I think I am also more patient with myself now.
 Planning the fashion store, Kahani has been a motivator for me.